 If you’re not satisfied with the bunion-friendly options above, here are some additional footwear options to consider when managing your bunions:

-Do some research and consult with your local Mission Bend podiatrist, or give us a call at Foot & Ankle Associates.
-The best shoes for bunions are an individual choice, whether you’re trying to maintain your style or look professional, Foot & Ankle Associates can assist you with finding appropriate styles to suit your needs.
+Do some research and consult with your local Mission Bend podiatrist, or give us a call at Vargas Foot & Ankle Specialists.
+The best shoes for bunions are an individual choice, whether you’re trying to maintain your style or look professional, Vargas Foot & Ankle Specialists can assist you with finding appropriate styles to suit your needs.